Cosmology of Single Species Hidden Dark Matter: Details of the estimation of the constraint from big bang nuclear synthesis element abundance

 \section{Details of the estimation of the constraint from big bang nuclear synthesis element abundance}

-We use the equilibrium case to calculate the extra radiation energy density at early times.
-However, since we have seen that the background evolution in the free-streaming case is similar to that of the equilibrium case, we expect that the constraint from BBN is also similar for both cases.
-In the equilibrium case, the extra radiation energy density in the hidden dark matter scenario is the energy density of the relativistic hidden dark matter.
+We use the kinetic equilibrium case to calculate the extra radiation energy density at early times.
+However, since we have seen that the background evolution in the free-streaming case is similar to that of the kinetic equilibrium case, we expect that the constraint from BBN is also similar for both cases.
+In the kinetic equilibrium case, the extra radiation energy density in the HiDM scenario is the energy density of the relativistic HiDM.
 With Eqs.\,\eqref{eq:HiDM-energy-relativistic} and \eqref{eq:x-relativistic-limit} we have,

-where $\Delta_{\rm{ini}}$ is the value of $\Delta$ in the relativistic limit, and the function $F_s^\mp(\Delta)$ is defined in Eq.\,\eqref{eq:Fs}.
+where $\Delta_{\rm{ini}}$ is the value of $\Delta$ in the relativistic limit, and the function $F_s^\mp(\Delta)$ is defined in Eq.~\eqref{eq:Fs}.
 With Eqs.\,\eqref{eq:HiDM-energy-density-non-relativistic} and \eqref{eq:x-nonrelativisitic-limit}, the dark matter energy density in the nonrelativistic phase reads